Technological Change - Report, 1980

 Laurie Carmichael Speaks at Organising Works, Melbourne, Victoria, 1997: Excerpt

-Organising Works was an ACTU young organizers education programme introduced in the early 1990s to support union efforts to reverse the decline in union density.
+Organising Works was an ACTU young organisers traineeship programme introduced in the early 1990s to support union efforts to reverse the decline in union density.
+The program concept and the organising method it taught the trainees drew heavily from the US unions that were organising relatively well in a hostile anti-union political climate.

-This is an excerpt from that recording that focuses on Laurie’s method of union organizing including his “thrippence method” and active committees.
+This excerpt focuses on Carmichael’s method of union organizing including his “thrippence method”, “the active 10%”, and networked shop stewards’ committees.

-Laurie was a renowned organizer.
-His election to his first full-time role as the Secretary of the AEU’s Melbourne District would not have been possible without the application of this method developed during his time as Convenor of the AEU and Combined Shop Committees at the Williamstown Naval Dockyard.
-As Secretary, he extended this method through his dedicated and strong-minded team of organizers and, that led to the successful union campaigns that followed.
+Carmichael’s election to his first full-time role as the Secretary of the AEU’s Melbourne District would not have been possible without the application of this method developed during his time as Convenor of the AEU and Combined Shop Committees at the Williamstown Naval Dockyard.
+As Secretary, he extended this method through his dedicated, strong-minded team of organizers and, that led to the successful union campaigns that followed.

 Introducing Laurie Carmichael

 Laurie Carmichael was a prominent Australian working class and trade union leader throughout the second half of the twentieth century.
-He was born in Coburg, (Melbourne, Victoria) 1925[1], and died on August 18th, 2018.
-(Click here, and here also, for more.)
+He was born in Coburg, (Melbourne, Victoria) 1925, and died on August 18th, 2018.
+(Click here for more.)

 It is possible to locate Laurie Carmichael's participation in the Australian working-class movement over 5 primary periods:

-- fourth his contribution as the Assistant National Secretary of the Amalgamated Metal Workers Union, and in other roles; and
+- his contribution as the Assistant National Secretary of the Amalgamated Metal Workers Union, including building international solidarity in the International Metal Workers Federation, and in other roles; and

 Carmichael started his union activism as an apprentice fitter and turner and continued as a shop steward and then the Convenor of the shop stewards' committee at the Williamstown Naval Dockyard.
 From there he was elected by the members of the union to be the Secretary of the Melbourne District of the Amalgamated Engineering Union, and later the Assistant National Secretary of the Amalgamated Metal Workers Union.
 At the end of his union years, he was the Assistant Secretary of the Australian Council of Trade Unions.
 During that time he led a major national government review of the Australian vocational education system.